prashantswami/git-electron-dashboard/README.md

     - Commits by Author: This chart displays the number of commits made by each author in the repository.

     - Commits by Date: This chart displays the number of commits made on each date in the repository.

+## Contributing

+Contributions are always welcome!
+Please follow the standard Git workflow:

+1. Fork the repository.

+2. Create a new branch with a descriptive name.

+3. Make the desired changes.

+4. Commit your changes with a descriptive commit message.

+5. Push your changes to your fork.

+6. Submit a pull request to the main repository.

+## License

+This project is licensed under the MIT License.